 '''

 ./flow help user:addrole

 Add a role to a user

 COMMAND:

-typo3.neos:user:addrole
+neos.neos:user:addrole

 ./flow user:addrole [<options>] <username> <role>

 ARGUMENTS:

 The username of the user

 --username

 --role

 Role to be added to the user, for example

-"TYPO3.Neos:Administrator" or just "Administrator
+"Neos.Neos:Administrator" or just "Administrator

 --authentication-provider Name of the authentication provider to use.
 Example:

-"Typo3BackendProvider
+"Neos.Neos:Backend

 DESCRIPTION:

 This command allows for adding a specific role to an existing user.

 Roles can optionally be specified as a comma separated list.
 For all roles

 →provided by Neos, the role

 '''

-''' namespace "TYPO3.Neos:" can be omitted.
+''' namespace "Neos.Neos:" can be omitted.